rune/rune/docs/blog/2024-07-17-top-down-synchronization.md

       // assume the player is doing nothing to start with player.animation = Animation.IDLE

-      // for each control that the player has pressed
-      // attempt to move them in the appropriate direction.
+      // for each control that the player has pressed attempt to move them
-      // Only move if the player isn't blocked by whatever
+      // in the appropriate direction.
+Only move if the player isn't blocked
-      // is in the tile map.
-      if (player.controls.left) {
+      // by whatever is in the tile map. if (player.controls.left) {
-        if (isValidPosition(game, player.x - MOVE_SPEED, player.y)) {
-          player.x -= MOVE_SPEED
-          player.animation = Animation.WALK
+        player.vx = Math.max(-MOVE_SPEED, player.vx - MOVE_ACCEL)
         player.flipped = true
-        }
+      } else if (player.controls.right) {
+        player.vx = Math.min(MOVE_SPEED, player.vx + MOVE_ACCEL)
+        player.flipped = false
-      }
+      } else {
       ...
 ```